 3. Petroleum Jelly or Coconut Oil

-If the scales don’t loosen gently rub in petroleum jelly, or coconut oil onto the scalp.
+If the scales don’t loosen gently, rub petroleum jelly or coconut oil onto the scalp.
 Let it soak in for a few minutes to a few hours, then brush and shampoo baby’s hair as usual.
-Make sure to rinse all of the oil out or the cradle cap may get worse.
-Coconut oil is a great option because it is also an antifungal which is great to help avoid the cradle cap turning into a fungal problem.
+Make sure to rinse all of the oil out, or the cradle cap may get worse.
+Coconut oil is a great option because it is also an antifungal that helps avoid the cradle cap turning into a fungal problem.

 4. Hydrocortisone Cream